opendroid-project/docs/wiki/Debugging.md

 ### Using FBCon

 FBCon enables kernel output to the display.
-Use this as a last resort if the above mentioned methods don't work.
+Use this as a second to the last resort if the above mentioned methods don't work.

 1) Build kernel with config options:
     ```